demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

  - For mirroring the *owner* field, the usernames need to be transformed to the corresponding in Cortex XSOAR and Splunk.

 You can enable incident mirroring between Cortex XSOAR incidents and Splunk notables.
-To setup the mirroring follow these instructions:
+To set up mirroring:
 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for SplunkPy and select your integration instance.
 3. Enable **Fetches incidents**.
-4. You can go to the *Fetch events query* parameter and select the query to fetch the notables from Splunk.
+4. You can go to the *Fetch notable events ES enrichment query* parameter and select the query to fetch the notables from Splunk.
 Make sure to provide a query which uses the \`notable\` macro, See the default query as an example.
 4. In the *Incident Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
-    - Incoming - Any changes in Splunk notables (notable's status, status_label, urgency, comments, and owner) will be reflected in XSOAR incidents.
+    - Incoming - Any changes in Splunk notables (notable's status, status_label, urgency, comments, and owner) will be reflected in Cortex XSOAR incidents.
-    - Outgoing - Any changes in XSOAR incidents (notable's status (not status_label), urgency, comments, and owner) will be reflected in Splunk notables.
+    - Outgoing - Any changes in Cortex XSOAR incidents (notable's status (not status_label), urgency, comments, and owner) will be reflected in Splunk notables.
-    - Incoming And Outgoing - Changes in XSOAR incidents and Splunk notables will be reflected in both directions.
+    - Incoming And Outgoing - Changes in Cortex XSOAR incidents and Splunk notables will be reflected in both directions.
     - None - Turns off incident mirroring.
-5. Optional: Check the *Mirror closed XSOAR Incidents (Incoming Mirroring)* integration parameter to close the Cortex XSOAR incident when the corresponding notable is closed on the Splunk side.
+5. Optional: Check the *Close Mirrored Cortex XSOAR Incidents (Incoming Mirroring)* integration parameter to close the Cortex XSOAR incident when the corresponding notable is closed on the Splunk side.
    By default, only Notables closed with a "Closed" label will be mirrored.
-You can enable the *Add Splunk "End Status" statuses to mirroring (Incoming Mirroring)* option to add statuses marked as "End Status" in Splunk, and specify specific statuses (comma-separated) in the *Additional Splunk status labels to mirror (Incoming Mirroring)*, to add additional statuses to the mirroring process.
+You can specify specific statuses (comma-separated) in the *Additional Splunk status labels to close on mirror (Incoming Mirroring)*, and enable the *Enable Splunk statuses marked as "End Status" to close on mirror (Incoming Mirroring)* option to add statuses marked as "End Status" in Splunk, and to add additional statuses to the mirroring process.
 6. Optional: Check the *Close Mirrored Splunk Notable Event* integration parameter to close the Splunk notable when the corresponding Cortex XSOAR incident is closed.
-7. Fill in the **timezone** integration parameter with the timezone the Splunk Server is using.
+7. Fill in the **timezone** integration parameter with the timezone the Splunk server is using.
 Newly fetched incidents will be mirrored in the chosen direction.
-Note: This will not effect existing incidents.
+**Note: This will not affect existing incidents.**

 ### Existing users
 **NOTE: The enrichment and mirroring mechanisms use a new default fetch query.**